qcl-sydney/nmqa/README.md

 Contains the following directories for associated research analysis:

-    paperdata : Compares NMQA-QSLAM to Naive Approach using simulated data.
+    nmqa1 : Compares NMQA-QSLAM to Naive Approach using simulated data.
         Codebase stored as a series of Python (.py) + Artemis (.pbs) scripts.
         Supports Reference [1].

-    expt_qslam : Compares NMQA-QSLAM to Naive Approach using experimental data.
+    nmqa2 : Implements convergence analysis for NMQA-QSLAM.
         Codebase stored as a series of Python (.py) + Artemis (.pbs) scripts.
-        Supports Reference [1].

-    intrarun : Implements convergence analysis for NMQA-QSLAM.
-        Codebase stored as a series of Python (.py) + Artemis (.pbs) scripts.
         Supports Reference [2].

-    sampling_analysis: Compares NMQA-QSLAM to Naive Approach with Padua interpolation.
+    nmqa3: Compares NMQA-QSLAM to Naive Approach with Padua interpolation.
         Codebase stored as a series of Python (.py) + Artemis (.pbs) scripts.
         Supports Reference [3].

+    expt_qslam : Compares NMQA-QSLAM to Naive Approach using experimental data.
+        Codebase stored as a series of Python (.py) + Artemis (.pbs) scripts.
+        Supports Reference [1].

     expt_data : Converts trapped ion images into measurement database.
         Codebase stored as a series of Jupyter Notebooks (.ipynb) Supports Reference [1].